Posted on Leave a comment

 Western North Carolina Cheese Trail

 Are you a fan of artisan cheese or specialty foods?
 Are you a traveler seeking an out of the ordinary travel itinerary?
 Are you in western North Carolina and looking for a fun way to spend a weekend?
 Do you prefer to shop local and support local, small business?
 Do you enjoy finding that perfect birthday or holiday gift that the recipient will never expect?
-If you answered yes to any of these questions or the ideas sound appealing, I strongly recommend a tour through the Western North Carolina Cheese Trail!
+If you answered yes to any of these questions or the ideas sound appealing, I strongly recommend you use this Guide to the North Carolina Cheese Makers Trail to plan your tour through the Western North Carolina Cheese Trail!

 This unique grouping of artisan cheese makers came together in 2012 with the stated goal “To promote production and sale of WNC artisan cheese, facilitate consumer education, and encourage tourism to the region to benefit our members.”
 While we didn’t get to every stop on the trail, having visited several of these incredible artisans, I can highly recommend following the trail.
 The cheeses are varied and delicious and the cheese makers are friendly and passionate about what they do.